dproctor/personal-website/books.md

 - Butler to the World: The Book the Oligarchs Don't Want You to Read - How Britain Helps the World's Worst People Launder Money, Commit Crimes, and Get Away with Anything (Oliver Bullough)
 - The Message (Ta-Nehisi Coates)
 - Shoe Dog: A Memoir by the Creator of Nike (Phil Knight)
+- Small Things like These (Claire Keegan)
+- The Righteous Mind: Why Good People Are Divided by Politics and Religion (Jonathan Haidt)

 {% for post in site.posts %}
 <li>